AyushiVashisth/node-logistics/dsa/readme.md

 1. Greater than and less than in a matrix

    - Detect values in a matrix that is greater than or equal to every element in its row and less than or equal to every element in its column.
-   - So say you have a matrix-like so:
+   - So say you have a matrix-like:

    ```js
        1  2  3